Notify me

 I am not either of those things . . . my main influences are fine art and contemporary music.
 So I was not approaching the creation of watches from the starting point of being a watchmaker or a watch enthusiast, that most others were.

-Other authors have mentioned that the only difference between fine art sculptures and conceptual art jewelry is the scale.
-I will explain below why our watches are conceptual art jewelry.
+Other authors have mentioned that the only difference between fine art sculptures and conceptual art jewellery is the scale.
+I will explain below why our watches are conceptual art jewellery.

-Unconstrainedtime is a conceptual art jewelry brand because:
+Unconstrainedtime is a conceptual art jewellery brand because:

 Our watches (see below) are very definitely based on chosen aesthetics.